autonomys/sloth256-189/README.md

 square the result and compare to the input conditionally negate the result accordingly
 ```
-Code path is selected at compile time in `<top>/build.rs`, which detects
+Code path is selected at compile time in `build.rs`, which detects
 ADX extension availability, and adds `assembly.S` or
 `win64/mod256-189-x86_64.asm` to build sequence depending on whether or
 not one uses non-Microsoft or Microsoft compiler.
 In former case the